RBMHTechnology/eventuate/src/sphinx/introduction.rst

 Individual locations remain available for writes during inter-location network partitions.
 Events that have been captured locally during a network partition are replicated later when the partition heals.
 Storing events locally and replicating them later can also be useful for applications distributed across temporarily connected devices, for example.

-Storage backends at individual locations are pluggable (see also :ref:`current-limitations`).
+Storage backends at individual locations are pluggable.
 A location running on a mobile device, for example, could choose to write events to the local filesystem whereas a location running in a data center may want to write events to a Cassandra_ cluster.
 Asynchronous event replication across locations is independent of the storage technologies used at individual locations.
 A distributed Eventuate application may use different storage backends at different locations.

 .. [#] See also `Event sourcing at global scale`_.
 In this article, the term *site* is synonymous with *location*.
 .. [#] Wyatt Lloyd et al, `Don’t settle for Eventual`_: Scalable Causal Consistency for Wide-Area Storage with COPS.